-Most education systems must make use of personal information to function.
-The DPA states that personal data must not be transferred to any other country without adequate protection in situ.
+Most education systems have to make use of personal information to function.
+The DPA (Principle 8) states that personal data must not be transferred to any other country without adequate protection in situ.
 Data protection requirements vary widely across the globe.
 Countries in the EU approach privacy protection differently to those outside and are more stringent in the detail and responsibilities of data users than perhaps the US.
-Microsoft Office Online is held in data centres in Amsterdam and Dublin.
+Microsoft Office 365 is held in data centres in Amsterdam and Dublin.